yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 **Let There Be Newton!**

 Binary search is really good and fast.
-In fact it's a `O(logn)` algorithm.
+In fact it's an `O(logn)` algorithm.
 Can we do it faster though?
 As we hear the jokes like:

 > Unsatisfied with constant time, Jeff Dean created the world's first O(1/N) algorithm